sparkbox/standard/how-we-work-together.md

 * Ensure that the product is polished and refined before launch

-* Transfer ownership of assets

-    * fonts, photography and help client make necessary typography and image purchases
+* Transfer ownership of assets such as fonts, photography and help client make necessary typography and image purchases

 * Build with accessibility and performance in mind